Mercedes-AMG A45 S review

 With launch mode engaged (in the dry at least) hardly a single horsepower is wasted as it hunkers down and fires you forwards like few other cars.
 Even in the rain, we managed a 0-60mph time of four seconds – that’s half a second quicker than a BMW M2 with a manual gearbox managed in the dry.

-That’s all well and good, but more important is what happens when you plant your right foot on the accelerator pedal without launch control engaged.
-With such a big turbo strapped to such a small engine, there must be loads of lag, right?
+That’s all well and good, but more important is what happens when you plant your right foot on the A45's accelerator pedal without launch control engaged.
+With such a big turbo strapped to such a small engine, there must be a long pause before it provides any meaningful punch, right?

 Wrong.
-Slam the accelerator to the firewall and after just the briefest of hesitations the car rockets forward ferociously, firing through its gears swiftly yet smoothly.
-It's a wonderfully addictive experience and delivers the kind of shove that just a few years ago was reserved for six-figure supercars.
+Pin the accelerator to the firewall and after just the briefest of hesitations the car rockets forward ferociously, firing through its gears swiftly yet smoothly.
+It delivers the kind of shove that just a few years ago was reserved for supercars with six-figure price tags.

 Another surprise is that this is a turbocharged engine that thrives on revs, with peak power not arriving until a heady 6,750rpm.
-Not that this is a hardship – you’ll enjoy how the turbo wakes up at around 2,000rpm, and how the power increases in a linear fashion all the way to the redline.
-It doesn't sound as good as the five-cylinder Audi RS3, but it’s still pretty tuneful for a ‘mere’ four-cylinder.
+That's no hardship – you’ll enjoy how the A45's turbo wakes up at around 2,000rpm, and how the power increases in a linear fashion all the way to the redline.
+It doesn't sound as good as the five-cylinder Audi RS3 but it’s still pretty tuneful for a four-cylinder.

 Mercedes A Class image